wonderbird/wonderbird.github.io/_pages/computers-and-technology/video-editing.md

 ### 1. Record the video and store it in a "raw" folder

-- For my process, the resolution should be larger than 1280 x 720 (HD 720p)
+For my process, the resolution should be equal to or larger than 1920x1080 (HD 1080p)

 ### 2. Edit the video in DaVinci Resolve